ZipCPU/videozip/README.md

 is available but the setup is just a touch different.

 To use the serial port to access the design, you'll first need to run [exuart](sw/host/exuart.v).
-This accepts one argument specifying the terminal device your component is connected to, such as:
+This program connects to the serial port and forwards everything it hears to a TCP/IP port on your computer.
+The program accepts one argument specifying the terminal device your PCB is connected to, such as:

     exuart /dev/ttyUSB2